topcoder-platform/community-app/docs/deployment-env.md

 | 4 | Production   | Production  | Main production       | `https://www.topcoder.com`                   |

-## Deployment your branch on test environments
+## Deploy your branch on test environments

 Deploy your branch on test and development envuronemnt, please do communicate before you do that as other might be using the environemnt of testing.